 Traveling to the Island

 If you’re staying in one of the expensive resorts, then you need to travel from the airport by private speed boat or a seaplane, and you don’t want to know how much that costs!

 When choosing a guesthouse, check that they have a public ferry used by the residents.
 We paid just $2 each way from Male to Thulusdoo.
 Also, check the timings of the ferries as some only go once a day like 3 PM from Male and at 8 AM from Thulusdoo to Male.
 If you’re not careful with your flight times, you could accidentally lose a day of your trip!

-While the Maldives is famous for diving, snorkeling, sailing and other water sports, Thulusdoo Island is famous for its’ surfing.
+While the Maldives is famous for diving, snorkeling, sailing, and other water sports, Thulusdoo Island is famous for its’ surfing.
 You can rent a surfboard there, or you can bring your own.
-(Be aware though, these are reef breaks and may not be suitable for beginners!)
+(Be aware though, that these are reef breaks and may not be suitable for beginners!)

 You can also scuba dive, go on a day trip to a virgin island or go sunset fishing.
 Although it’s highly suggested that you arrange these trips beforehand with the guesthouse, so you don’t have to bargain the price of separate activities when you arrive.

 Go on a day trip to any resort – Experience the luxury of a 4/5* resort, without paying $700-$2000 a night!

 Jon and I decided to make a day trip to one of the resorts near our island, ClubMed.
 Instead of paying at least $700/night to stay at the resort, we chose to pay the day trip fee of $120 per person to enjoy the all-inclusive facilities and services, including a snorkeling tour, kayaking, catamaran sailing, and as much food and drink as we could manage!
 You can check other luxury hotels in Maldives here.